If you’re sold on ethical marketing and ready to get started, then here’s what you’re looking for.

 - You’ll set clear expectations for your prospects.
 By allowing them to see what email lists they are on and why, you can build trust and loyalty.

 - You’ll set clear expectations for your team.
-While you might be on board with ethical marketing, your time might need more time to understand and practice it.
+While you might be on board with ethical marketing, you might need more time to understand and practice it.
 EPCs can help them get started by outlining the lists they should email, rather than the brand new ones they just created.

 - They truly allow your prospects to opt-in and opt-out.
 EPCs put the power back into the hands of your prospects.
 Through your proper use of them, prospects can own their consent and you might even find some good insights from this to further personalize and tailor your content.